JohnTrentonCary/DineroMultiTool/README.md

 ## How to use
 To use DineroMultiTool you must
- 1. Write/edit an input file that contains all the arguements that define what configurations you wish to run.
-Please refer to sections below for guidence
+ 1. Write/edit an input configuration file that contains all the arguments that define what cache configurations you wish to run.
+Please refer to sections below for guidance.
+You may edit the input configuration file, testConfig.dinconfig, that is included in this repository, or create your own input configuration file.
- 2. Execute DineroMultiTool and hand it your input file as the 2nd command line arguement.
-For example: "./DineroMultiTool test.dinconfig"
+ 2. Execute DineroMultiTool and hand it your input configuration file as the 2nd command line argument.
+For example: "./DineroMultiTool testConfig.dinconfig"
- 3. Go do whatever you would like to do which the program generates every possible valid configuration, executes execute these configurations for every defined benchmark and then analyzes the results of the simulations.
+ 3. Sit tight, or grab a bite and drink, while the program generates every possible valid configuration, executes those configurations for every defined benchmark, and analyzes the results of the simulations.
- 4. Once DineroMultiTool has finished, the data for every run will be stored within a folder that has the same name as the benchmark that was used.
-Additionally, a folder called "Combined" will be produced which contains all of the data from every simulation for each benchmark consolidated into 1 file for each benchmark
+ 4. Once DineroMultiTool has finished, the data for each executed configuration will be stored within a folder that has the same name as the benchmark that was used.
+Additionally, a folder called "Combined" will be produced.
+This contains all of the data from the configurations executed for each benchmark, all consolidated into one file for each benchmark.
+This file will be sorted in the order of best CPI (top) to worst CPI (bottom), with all associated configurations for each CPI calculated.

 ## Compilation Requirements
-* If compiling using g++, g++ 5 or sooner is required to prevent a bug within the earlier versions of g++.
+* If compiling using g++, version g++ 5 or sooner is required to prevent a bug within the earlier versions of g++.

 ## Rules and Tips for Writing/Using the input file
 * For every cache level you wish to run configurations for (L1 Instruction, L1 Data, L2, L3) you must include that cache's: